-Author, Jay Strack, writes about an NBA basketball game he attended that ended strangely.
-Dallas Maverick's point-guard, Derek Harper, dribbled the final six seconds off the clock.
-He thought his team was ahead by a point when in reality the game was tied.

-Dallas could've used the wasted time to get off a final shot and win the game.
-[VIDEO]Instead, they lost in overtime.
+Author, Jay Strack, writes about a NBA basketball game he attended that ended strangely.
+(Here's a clip of the final ten seconds.)
+Dallas' point-guard, Derek Harper, dribbled the final seconds off the clock.
+He thought his team was ahead, when the game was actually tied.
+Dallas could've used the wasted time to get off a shot, and win.
+Instead, they lost in overtime.

-Strack wrote afterward, "Dribble, dribble, dribble go the seconds - the minutes, the hours, the days, the years of our lives."
+Strack wrote afterwards, "Dribble, dribble, dribble go the seconds - the minutes, the hours, the days, the years of our lives."
 How often have you dribbled away valuable seconds you could've used to win the game?

-You could've won the prize of knowing Christ...

-You could've won a reward for serving God...

-You could've won lost souls to Jesus Christ... instead, we dribbled away the seconds.
+You could've won the prize of knowing Christ, won a reward for serving God, won lost souls to Jesus, instead we dribbled away the precious seconds.
 It was like we had time to waste, instead of a game to win!
-Paul's goal in this week's chapters is to help us avoid that mistake.